Roger Conley

+In 2022, he was defeated in the District 11 Republican primary by Bob Fehrenbacher.

 Early life, education, and career

 Conley was born in Parkersburg, West Virginia to Melvin and Maxine Conley.
 He was educated at West Virginia University at Parkersburg, a community college.
 Before running for office, Conley was employed in the manufacturing industry for 30 years, owning his own company for 12.
 Conley also served on the City Council of Vienna, West Virginia from 2016 to 2020.

 Elections

 2020

 In a four-way primary, Conley was one of three Republicans to receive the nomination, with 25.39% of the vote.

 In the general election, Conley was elected to the House of Delegates with the same two fellow Republicans, receiving 22.25% of the vote.